100 sports records and the stories behind them

 2019: Coach K becomes all-time winningest coach

-2019: Eliud Kipchoge breaks the 2-hour marathon mark
+2019: Eliud Kipchoge breaks the two-hour marathon mark

-The concept of a two-hour marathon time has long been the holy grail of runners.
-In late 2019, Eliud Kipchoge broke the two-hour barrier on a course in Vienna, completing 26.2 miles in 1:59:40.
-However, the time is not recognized as a world record, since the race was run outside of open marathon conditions, and because of the composition of the field of professional pacesetters.
+Breaking the two-hour marathon barrier has been the holy grail of runners for decades.
+In late 2019, Eliud Kipchoge finally did it on a course in Vienna, completing 26.2 miles in 1:59:40.
+The time is not recognized as a world record, however, because he was aided by the use of professional pacesetters.
+But Kipchoge still owns the recognized world record of 2:01:39 (4:38 per mile) and has won the last two Olympic marathons.

 You may also like: Oldest teams in the NFL